Come help us celebrate Charles Darwin’s 214th birthday!

 |3:00 – 3:30 PM||Planetarium Show 2|

-We would like to offer our sincerest gratitude to our collaborators, community partners, UWM volunteers, and the Greene family for their assistance with this event.
+We would like to offer our sincerest gratitude to our collaborators, community partners, UWM volunteers, the Milwaukee Public Museum, Dr. Ken Knoll, and the Greene family for contributing to the success of this event.